Yahea-awawdeh/CyberTalents/README.md

     encoded_urlsafe = base64.urlsafe_b64encode(pickled)
     print(encoded_urlsafe)
 ```
-Then i make a rev shell then after genrate the cookie change it with cookie in the website
-after getting the rev shell i try to search to found the flag but notheing there called flag.txt samething like that after a reread the Description i notice i will found in the /etc/passwd file
+I then created a reverse shell, generated the cookie, and replaced it with the cookie on the website.
+After getting the reverse shell, I tried to search for the flag, but I found nothing called flag.txt or anything similar.
+After rereading the description, I realized I would find it in the /etc/passwd file.